WarcraftPriests/bookofshadows/docs/guides/season3ptr.md

 ## Gear

+### Stats
+We are still fine-tuning but early looks at stats appear to follow these priorities:
+- Voidweaver: Mastery >> Haste > Crit > Vers
+- Archon: Mastery > Haste > Crit > Vers

 ### Tier Set Pieces
-Ideally we use Head, Chest, Gloves, and Legs [tier](https://www.wowhead.com/ptr-2/item-set=1927/eulogy-to-a-dying-star).
+Ideally we use Head, Chest, Gloves, and Legs from our [tier](https://www.wowhead.com/ptr-2/item-set=1927/eulogy-to-a-dying-star) set.

 ### Trinkets
 Starting with these but we don't have sims yet.